agCleo/craft-oa-ScholIndexes-doc/CRAFTOA-doc-ERIH-PLUS.md

 * English abstract available online
 * SSH subject area
-* Peer review and explicit description of the journal’s procedure for independent peer review. (not affiliated with the authors…)
+* Peer review and explicit description of the journal’s procedure for independent peer review (not affiliated with the authors).
 * Informations about authors affiliations for all scholarly articles for the last two years of publication (fill university names, email or postal address)
 * No more than two thirds of the authors published in the journal are from the same institution (reviewing the last two years of publication)